Principality of Marlborough

 The Principality of Marlborough was a short-lived micronation established in 1993 located at near Marlborough, Queensland, Australia, about 106 km (66 mi) north of Rockhampton.

 Flags

-In 1993, George Muirhead declared himself to be the Duke of Marlborough and conducted over a ceremony under four flags representing his ancestors five generations.
-The flags were the Australian flag, the Aboriginal flag, the Scotland flag and the United Nations flag.
+In 1993, George Muirhead declared himself to be the Duke of Marlborough and conducted a ceremony under four flags representing his ancestors five generations.
+The flags were the Australian flag, the Aboriginal flag, the Scottish flag and the United Nations flag.